 You shall pay for that it is not as it could be

-Yet again, this time in the open letter to President Komorowski, Jewish organizations demand return of the properties raked by Nazis (The Jerusalem Post).
+Yet again, this time in an open letter to President Komorowski, Jewish organizations demand the return of the properties raked by Nazis (The Jerusalem Post).
 I don’t blame them for seeking justice, the problem is that expecting Poland, one of the countries that suffered the most from the events unleashed by Hitler, to bear all the costs can cause some questioning and, understandably, anger of some Poles.

 Posiadłość w Charsznicy należąca kiedyś do mojej rodziny (archiwum rodzinne)